-Arlene won't stop talking about the fact that after two reconstructive ACL surgeries, Grad School, Natural Gas Poisoning, and Getting Hit by a Semi Truck, she's still alive.
+Arlene won't stop talking about the fact that after two reconstructive ACL surgeries, grad school, natural gas poisoning, and getting hit by a semi-truck, she's still alive.
 If she doesn't stop talking about these things, however, one of her friends might just kill her.
-She also grew up in Chicago and, of her own free will, chose to move to New York City.
-So maybe, MAYBE, there's an unhealthy lack of fear of death.
-She'll contemplate the possibility in therapy.

 That being said, she has a unique artistic viewpoint.
-The semi truck crushed her car about two weeks after she graduated with her MFA (and less than six months after the second ACL surgery), so her perspective shifted immediately.
-Everyday when she wakes up, she asks "What would I rather be doing?" if the answer isn't "Living in New York and building her artistic career", then she'll immediately leave and go do whatever came to mind.
+The semi-truck crushed her car about two weeks after she graduated with her MFA (and less than six months after the second ACL surgery), so her perspective shifted immediately.
+Every day when she wakes up she asks herself, "What would I rather be doing?" and if the answer isn't, "Living in New York and building an artistic career," then she'll immediately leave and go do whatever came to mind.
 After all, she might get hit by another truck any day.

 *Staying true to her word, 2020 was a horrendous shitshow and it sent Arlene on a solo cross country road trip adventure.
 She's NYC based, but she's fallen in love with the nomadic, travelling lifestyle and waiting to see where life takes her next.
 Follow her on Instagram for more frequent updates*

 Arlene is also an advocate for artists' financial independence.
 Since moving to NYC in 2017, she has self-produced two shows (123, a Play About Abandonment and Ballroom Dancing & CRY WOLF), created a free job-search webinar called "Get the Job" for creatives and other people looking to break out of shift-work to find better-suited jobs and remote work.